astronomer/astro-provider-venv/README.md

 With the addition of the ExternalPythonOperator in Airflow 2.4 this is possible, but managing the build process to get clean, quick Docker builds can take a lot of plumbing.

-This repo provides a nice packaged solution to it
+This repo provides a nice packaged solution to it, that plays nicely with Docker image caching.

 ## Synopsis